Skip to Content

 Activities

 Web-based generative artificial intelligence (AI) programs such as ChatGPT and Bing are exciting new tools that many students may want to access.
 However, it is important to know that anything loaded onto these programs becomes public knowledge.
 Because of this, both of our parent institutions, MD Anderson (ADM1187) and UTHealth Houston (ITPOL-039), prohibit uploading of proprietary or confidential information onto these types of software.
 The types of information that are prohibited by our parent institutions from use on web-based AI includes primary, unpublished data, protected health information (PHI), and all forms of intellectual property (IP).
 These data and information must always be protected, and it is the responsibility of any holder of this information to do so.
+One way to protect this information is to use MDACC- or UTHealth Houston-licensed generative AI programs.
+Data entered into these programs is not made public.
+Hence proprietary and confidential information are protected.
 Web-based AI technologies present incredible potential for achieving the missions of both institutions, but remember that anything you load onto them becomes public and may be accessed by any party.
-Please carefully consider whether the data you load onto these programs conforms with policies at both institutions.
+You must carefully consider whether the data you load onto these programs conforms with policies at both institutions.

 • Off-site Training